Neptune Digital Assets (CVE:NDA) Shares Down 13.5% – Time to Sell?

-Separately, HC Wainwright increased their price objective on Neptune Digital Assets from C$2.00 to C$3.00 in a report on Thursday, January 30th.
+Separately, HC Wainwright increased their price objective on shares of Neptune Digital Assets from C$2.00 to C$3.00 in a research note on Thursday, January 30th.

 About Neptune Digital Assets